-Training Tip: Ask Clinton: Letting Others Ride Your Horse
+Training Tip: Ask Clinton: Horse is Afraid of Clippers

 Q: I have just started fox hunting on my green mare, and when another horse and rider come up beside her, she kicks out at them.
 One trainer says ignore it as the mare is green and another says smack her hard.
 Your opinion, please!